itsyuimorii/--TUTORIAL--DevOps-Beginners-to-Advanced-Decoding-DevOps-with-Projects/5-projects✨/README.md

 So if we use this command here, so insertMany,then that will actually not trigger the save middleware.So always keep that in mind.It's very important to realize that only on saveand on create actually this middleware hereis gonna be executed.And so let's start by doing a simple console.logand what I'm gonna log through the console is this.And so in a save middleware, the disk keyword hereis gonna point to the currently processed document.And that is the reason why it is called document middleware.

-Again, because in this function here,we have access to the document that is being processed.So in this case, the document that is being saved.And so let me just very quickly show that to you using this console.log.And so in order to now trigger this function,remember we need to run a save command or a create command.And so we now need to create a new tour using our API in order to, yeah, to then trigger this middleware.So let's go here to, to postman, and I'm gonna start byby saving these two new routes that we created
+Again, because in this function here,we have access to the document that is being processed.
+So in this case, the document that is being saved.And so let me just very quickly show that to you using this console.log.And so in order to now trigger this function,remember we need to run a save command or a create command.And so we now need to create a new tour using our API in order to, yeah, to then trigger this middleware.So let's go here to, to postman, and I'm gonna start byby saving these two new routes that we created

 ```js
 //DOCUMENT MIDDLEWARE : runs before .save() and .create() methods